Japan PM Suga's ratings hit record lows as party leader race looms - Up News Info

 Unlike last year, grassroots LDP members will vote along with its members of parliament, which could make the outcome harder to predict.
 And novice MPs, fearful of losing their seats, may be wary of following their elders’ orders.

 The LDP-led coalition is not expected to lose its majority in the powerful lower house, but forecasts suggest that Suga’s party could lose the majority it holds on its own, an outcome that would weaken whoever is leading the LDP.
-(Reporting by Antoni Slodkowski; Editing by Clarence Fernandez)
+(Reporting by Antoni Slodkowski; Editing by Clarence Fernandez and Emelia Sithole-Matarise)

 Advertisement